Are Poinsettias Poisonous To Cats

 There is a common misconception that poinsettias are highly toxic and can be deadly to cats if ingested.
 However, this is merely a myth that has been perpetuated over the years.
 Poinsettias have been falsely accused of being highly poisonous to cats, causing severe illness or even death.
 Fortunately, this myth has been debunked by scientific research and studies conducted on poinsettias and their potential toxicity to cats.

-See also Can Cats Cry
+See also Can Cats Eat Yogurt

 Where the Misconceptions Originated